-Woman in her 30s dies in Hackney bus crash
+Woman in her 30s dies in Shoreditch bus crash

 A woman has died after being hit by a bus in east London.

-The pedestrian was struck by the bus in Great Eastern Street, Hackney, at about 08:56 GMT on Friday.
+The pedestrian was struck by the double-decker bus in Great Eastern Street, Shoreditch, at about 08:56 GMT on Friday.

 The woman, in her 30s, was injured in the collision and later died at the scene, the Met Police said.
-Her next of kin have been informed.

-The force said there had been no arrests and is appealing for anyone who may have dashcam footage or witnessed the collision to come forward.
+The force said there had been no arrests.

+The Met is appealing for anyone who may have dashcam footage or witnessed the collision to come forward.

+Louise Cheeseman, TfL's director of bus operations, said: "We are extremely saddened that a woman died after a collision with a bus in Shoreditch and our thoughts are with her family and friends.

+"We have support available to anyone affected by this incident and a full investigation is underway."

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk